polterguy/fine-tune-hyperlambda/README.md

 * How do I send an email?
 * Write an endpoint taking age and name, and responding with a personal greeting
 * Select contacts records from my ERP database.
+  - Wrap it into an endpoint and returns contacts.
+  - Add paging arguments
+  - Add filtering on name
 * Create an endpoint taking a message only allowing admin users to execute it, then log the message
+  - Return success
+  - Add 30 seconds of http caching
 * Create an endpoint that allows me to return records from my employees table in my hr database with paging and sorting.
   - Make sorting optional
   - Make paging optional